 Procedure Steps: One-by-one

 After you have finished preparing for LASIK vision correction, a surgeon will perform another eye exam and answer any lingering questions or concerns you may have.
 The procedure itself takes less than 15 minutes, although the length of pre- and post-operative examinations varies depending on the doctor and the individual case.
 The procedure itself is broken down into four simple steps:

 If you choose to undergo custom LASIK vision correction rather than traditional LASIK, the procedure will begin with the mapping of the eyes with Wavefront™ technology.
 This provides a blueprint of your eyes’ lower and higher order aberrations, allowing for the most accurate correction of visual impairments.
 The treatment then proceeds in a similar manner to traditional LASIK.

-Traditional LASIK vision correction patients also undergo a pre-LASIK eye exam.
+Patients also undergo a pre-LASIK eye exam.
 The patient’s eyes will be measured and the surgeon will once again review the procedure, making sure all questions and concerns have been addressed.
-The data gathered in this preliminary eye exam will allow your doctor to customize your treatment, as each LASIK procedure is unique.
+The data gathered in this preliminary eye exam will allow your doctor to customize your treatment, as each procedure is unique.

 Creating the Corneal Flap

 To begin the traditional procedure, the eye will be anesthetized with topical eye drops.
 The patient will be asked to lie on a table with laser equipment mounted above it.
 The eye will be held open with a special instrument called a speculum.
 The other eye is protected by a shield.
 As the patient stares at a small blinking light, the surgeon will use a microkeratome (a precise, computer operated surgical blade) or an Intralase® laser to create a hinged corneal flap on the outer layer of the eye.